South Carolina Affordable Care Act Comprehensive Guide

 Frequently Asked Questions (FAQ) on South Carolina Affordable Care Act:

 - Who runs the South Carolina Affordable Care Act?
 Federal

 - Where can I sign up for South Carolina Affordable Care Act?
 Click here

 - Do I need to get health insurance or the Affordable Care Act?
 Yes, if not, you have to pay a penalty.

 - How much is South Carolina Affordable Care Act?
 Click here for the average ACA premium

-- Did South Carolina expand Medicaid under Affordable Care Act?
+- Did South Carolina expand Medicaid under the Affordable Care Act?
 No

 Click here for more Frequently Asked Questions on Obamacare / Affordable Care Act.